simonmcmanus/triggerback/README.md

 #triggerback

-Event bus which provides a callback for trigger.

-A very simple event bus, main reason for writing was that I wanted to fire a callback after all of the functions bound to the event had completed.
+A very simple event bus whose trigger function accepts a callback.

 Think of a mashup between async.parallel and Backbone.events.trigger.

+The intentions being to reduce the number of events triggered while still maintaining loose coupling between components.

 ##API